saidelike/cursorless/docs/contributing/cursorless-in-neovim.md

 This is expected because `nvim` is started before Cursorless is built and the `dist/cursorless.nvim` folder does not exist yet.
 Consequently, close `nvim` and restart your debugging session for it to work.

-If it still does not work, check that your `vim.o.runtimepath` path point to the right folder as described in the installation instructions above.
+If it still does not work, check that your `vim.opt.runtimepath` path point to the right folder as described in the installation instructions above.